Jonmul/activity/README.md

 ## Functionality & Key Fields

 - Clear Tracking
-Type: DateTime
+  - Type: DateTime
-Effect: Changes to this field will trigger a full-clearing of Activity tracking on the corresponding Object.
+  - Effect: Changes to this field will trigger a full-clearing of Activity tracking on the corresponding Object.
-Description: This is built with the intention that any admin or developer can change the timestamp value to trigger clearing of the Activity tracking on the Lead / Contact Records.
+  - Description: This is built with the intention that any admin or developer can change the timestamp value to trigger clearing of the Activity tracking on the Lead / Contact Records.
 This functionality requires a workflow-rule, Process-Builder, or similar field update to trigger the functionality.

 - Reset Tracking
-Type: DateTime
+  - Type: DateTime
-Effect: Changes to this field will trigger a reset of Activity tracking on the corresponding Object, tracking Calls & Emails back to the exact DateTime value.
+  - Effect: Changes to this field will trigger a reset of Activity tracking on the corresponding Object, tracking Calls & Emails back to the exact DateTime value.
-Description: This is built with the intention that any admin or developer can change the timestamp value to trigger Reset of the Activity tracking on the Lead / Contact Records.
+  - Description: This is built with the intention that any admin or developer can change the timestamp value to trigger Reset of the Activity tracking on the Lead / Contact Records.
 This functionality requires a workflow-rule, Process-Builder, or similar field update to trigger the functionality.

 - Last Call
-Type: Date
+  - Type: Date
-Effect: Managed by App, tracks the last call made against the record.
+  - Effect: Managed by App, tracks the last call made against the record.
-Description: This is generally used to see the Last Call to the record, could be used externally (e.g. Process-Builder by an Admin).
+  - Description: This is generally used to see the Last Call to the record, could be used externally (e.g. Process-Builder by an Admin).
 This is similar to the default Salesforce-managed "Last Activity", but is more flexible and specific to Call Activity.

 - Last Email
-Type: Date
+  - Type: Date
-Effect: Managed by App, tracks the last email made against the record.
+  - Effect: Managed by App, tracks the last email made against the record.
-Description: This is generally used to see the Last Email to the record, could be used externally (e.g. Process-Builder by an Admin).
+  - Description: This is generally used to see the Last Email to the record, could be used externally (e.g. Process-Builder by an Admin).
 This is similar to the default Salesforce-managed "Last Activity", but is more flexible and specific to Call Activity.

 - Last Activity Trigger
-Type: DateTime
+  - Type: DateTime
-Effect: Has the Last Activity DateTime of a record.
+  - Effect: Has the Last Activity DateTime of a record.
-Description: To be usable by Admin to build workflows/Process-builder updates on a record based on Last Activity changing (when default Salesforce-managed Last Activity is unavailable in the tool).
+  - Description: To be usable by Admin to build workflows/Process-builder updates on a record based on Last Activity changing (when default Salesforce-managed Last Activity is unavailable in the tool).

 - 1st -> 10th Call (10 separate fields)
+  - Type: Date
+  - Effect: Stores Date of Activity, calculated by the application
+  - Description: NA

+- 1st -> 10th Email (10 separate fields)
-Type: Date
+  - Type: Date
-Effect:
+  - Effect: Stores Date of Activity, calculated by the application
+  - Description: NA

 ## Dev, Build and Test
 This application has unit-tests built-in, and has been tested to function properly on bulk record updates and inserts.